flyingmachine/nanoc-blog/content/programming/boot-clj.md

 ; => "4"
 ```

-There's nothing domain-specific about this function composition.
+There's nothing interesting about this function composition.
 This
 function composition is so unremarkable that it strains my abilities
 as a writer to try and actually say anything about it.
 There are two
 functions, each doing its own thing, and now they've been been